-FINANCIAL SUMMARY

-As we are all getting used to a heightened level of insecurity and unpredictability in the world, we are grateful to all our donors and supporters who continue to make our work possible.
+FINANCIAL SUMMARY As we are all getting used to a heightened level of insecurity and unpredictability in the world, we are grateful to all our donors and supporters who continue to make our work possible.
 We continue to try new and innovative ways of engaging donors the message of the plight of giraffe with a wider audience.
 Our team is used to working hard and we continue to keep administrative costs at a minimum, however, as GCF grows, this may have to change a little, but we will cross this bridge when we get to it.

-Platinum Transparency 2024
+Platinum Transparency 2024 Candid.

-Candid.

-of transparency within our operations and results.
-You can continue to support our work to save giraffe in Africa with renewed trust
+GCF has again earned the Platinum Seal Transparency with Candid (formerly ar).
+For the fifth consecutive vear ived this award for meeting their rigorous criteria for the highest levels of transparency within our operations and results.
+You can continue to support our work to save giraffe in Africa with renewed trust and confidence.

 FUNDS RECEIVED

 (BY SOURCE)

 EXPENDITURE